GDQuest/website/content/tutorial/godot/2D/your-first-game/_index.md

 While this is a step-by-step course, you should know:

 1. The basics Godot's GDScript language.
 We have a [Free GDScript Intro]({{< ref "tutorial/godot/gdscript/intro/index.md" >}}) lesson to get you started.
 2. How to use Godot's editor.
-We will not go over the editor's interface.
-Check

 ## Extended edition